EvolvingAgent: Curriculum Self-evolving Agent with Continual World Model for Long-Horizon Tasks: Related Works

-{\bf World Model (WM).} WMs are foundational blocks of AI systems to perform planning and reasoning~\cite{ha2018world}.
+World Models (WMs) empower embodied AI by building internal representations and making future predictions of the external world~\cite{feng2025embodied, ha2018world}.
 They serve as simulators of real environments that predict the future outcome of certain actions, and policies can be derived from them.
-Current research focuses on two paradigms: understanding the world through latent state representations \cite{hansen2023td, Zhou2024RoboDreamerLC} and predicting future dynamics for planning and control \cite{Ma2024DoTW, Wang2024AD3IA}.
-Representative example usages of them in MBRL include action searching~\cite{nayakLLaMARLongHorizonPlanning2025, schrittwieser2020mastering}, policy optimization within such simulators~\cite{feinberg2018model, hafner2019dream}, or a combination of both~\cite{hafner2025mastering, chitnis2023iql}.
+Current research focuses on two paradigms: understanding the world through latent state representations \cite{assran2025v, hassan2025gem} and predicting future dynamics for planning and control \cite{zuo2025gaussianworld}.
+Recurrent State-Space Model (RSSM) \cite{ hafner2025mastering} is a classic world model structure.
+Representative example usages of them in MBRL include action searching~\cite{nayakLLaMARLongHorizonPlanning2025}, policy optimization within such simulators, or a combination of both~\cite{hafner2025mastering}.
 However, WMs currently struggle to prevent catastrophic forgetting \cite{Mattes2023HierosHI} due to their inability to maintain stable representations of previously learned environmental dynamics while adapting to new tasks, often exacerbated by shared parameter updates prior to knowledge \cite{Sun2024LearningLD}.